nishantbhardwaj1/otter_survey_arunachal/README.md

 # otter_survey_arunachal
-It has data in CSV format for the paper published on otter survey
+It has data in CSV format for the otter locations and camera trap which captured otter photo.
+Data is related to paper published on otter survey.
+More details: https://www.iucnosgbull.org/Volume39/Vol39_Iss1_Index.html